asmita-bhardwaj/cse15l-lab-reports/lab3.md

 	have a practiced line and can be pretty persuasive, so it pays to have a sense of humor — or a few words of Spanish so you can join in the banter.

-The example above shows us how the command line argument `grep -r string` can be used to produce the line for each file that contains the string in the whole directory.
+The example above shows us how the command line argument `grep -r string` can be used to produce the line for each file that contains the string, in this case "persuasive", in the whole directory.

 **EXAMPLE 2**

 **Command Line Argument**

-	Asmitas-MacBook-Air:written_2 asmita$ grep -r "conclusive"
+	Asmitas-MacBook-Air:written_2 asmita$ grep -r "conclusive" *

 **Output**